open-estuary/estuary/doc/Deploy_Manual.4D03.md

 2. Reboot and press anykey except "enter" to enter UEFI Boot Menu

 3. Select boot option "Boot Manager"->"EFI Network 2" boot option and press "Enter".

+   Note: There are four network ports on D03 boards: EFI Network, EFI Network 1, EFI Network 2, EFI Network 3.
+To enable any one of them by connecting to a network cable.

 4. After several seconds, D03 will boot by PXE automatically.

 To config the grub.cfg to support PXE boot, please refer to  [Grub_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/Grub_Manual.4All.md).